Policies and Proceedures

 Policy

-The type of information The Village School Gold Coast collects and holds includes (but is not limited to) personal information, including health and other sensitive information, about;
+The type of information The Village School Gold Coast collects and holds includes (but is not limited to) personal information, including health and other sensitive information, about:

 - students and parents and/or guardians ('Parents') before, during and after the course of a student's enrolment at the School: